 Must meet all of these requirements:

-- Eligible projects include commercial storefronts, signs and awnings that are located on Washington Avenue (between Congress and Fox Streets) and St. John Street (between Congress and D Streets) and visible from the public way;
+- Eligible projects include commercial storefronts, signs and awnings that are located on Washington Avenue (between Congress Street and Gould Street Common) and St. John Street (between Congress and D Streets) and visible from the public way;

 - The grant applicant must be a building owner or business owner leasing a storefront;

 - Tenants must have the property owner’s signed approval for proposed projects;

 - For sign and awning projects, tenant must have at least two years remaining in lease at location of proposed project and/or option to renew for at least two years;

 - Building projects should be designed by a qualified design professional and signs or awnings must be produced by a professional sign or awning company;